 You may not waive your insurance requirement using Health Safety Net, MassHealth Limited, Children's Medical Security Plan or a non-U.S. based plan.
 Students with F-1 visas will automatically be enrolled in the university's health insurance plan.

 Immunizations: Immunization records are required for all full-time students, students enrolled in Nursing and Medical Laboratory Science, on-campus residents, and international students.
 Please go to the Student Health Portal and sign in using your UMassD Logon to obtain and complete your health forms.

 Transfer students: Complete your mandatory online orientation for information regarding early advising, registration, and answers to your questions about successfully transitioning to UMassD.
 You'll find your online orientation at the myUMassD portal (select New Students, then Orientation, then Online Orientation).

-Registration & advising will be available on Friday, January 18, 2019 for students who have not yet registered for spring classes.
+Registration & advising will be available in mid-January to students who have not yet registered for spring classes.